LENDING

 6. Payday loans

-These are short-term loans with high-interest rates.
-Individuals often avail payday loans to cover for certain until the upcoming payday.
+These are short-term personal loans are also marketed as instant loans, salary advances, quick cash loans with high interest rates.
+Individuals often avail themselves of payday loans to cover for certain until the upcoming payday.

-An organization planning to develop loan system may lack sufficient on-premises infrastructure for seamless operation, updates, and support.
+An organization planning to develop a loan management systems in-house may lack sufficient on-premises infrastructure for seamless operation, updates, and support.
 Scaling during peak workloads and accommodating more users and subscriptions can be difficult.

-A loan management system that is deployed on-cloud can help employees, partners, and customers update information in real time from anywhere in the world.
+A cloud-based loan management system solves these issues by helping employees, partners, and customers to access and update information in real time – from anywhere in the world.

 2. Process automation